Skip to content

 How many grams is 1 tablespoon of butter?

 1 tablespoon of butter weighs 14 grams.
-This is one of the most common cooking conversions since butter is often measured in tablespoons in US recipes.
+It's one of the most-looked-up cooking conversions, and for good reason — US recipes love measuring butter in tablespoons.

 How many grams is 1 tablespoon of flour?

 1 tablespoon of all-purpose flour weighs about 8 grams.
-Because flour is airy, it weighs significantly less than denser ingredients in the same volume.
+Flour is airy, so it weighs a lot less than denser ingredients in the same volume — which is why scooping vs. spooning makes such a big difference.

 How many tablespoons is 100 grams of sugar?